sautejfi/prefix-ns-without-internet/README.md

-# prefix-ns
+# prefix-ns-without-internet

+Copy of https://github.com/pheyvaer/prefix-ns without http://prefix.cc/context request.

 This npm module gives easy access to the prefixes and namespaces of [prefix.cc](prefix.cc).

 Warning : The dump is never updated.
-It uses always the default dump (`data.json`) There is no internet download for each installation
+It uses always the default dump (`data.json`) There is no internet download of http://prefix.cc/context at each installation

 ## Usage
 ```$JavaScript